eelmasllari/gatsby-starter-netlify-cms/src/pages/index.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
+    - image: /img/apple-touch-icon.png
+      text: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their